William Forest Crouch: Mainstream films for theaters

 William Forest Crouch entered the world of mainstream movie production in 1944, compiling musical shorts from the Soundies library into 10-minute theatrical shorts.
 He followed these with musical films starring popular singer and bandleader Louis Jordan.
-The first film, a short subject titled Caldonia (1945) after Jordan’s hit record, was such a success in theaters that Crouch signed Jordan for three feature films: Beware (1946), Reet, Petite and Gone (1947), and Look Out Sister (1948).
+The first film, a short subject titled Caldonia (1945) after Jordan's hit record, was such a success in theaters that Crouch signed Jordan for three feature films: Beware (1946), Reet, Petite and Gone (1947), and Look Out Sister (1948).
 Reet, Petite and Gone was Crouch's most personal project: he produced it, directed it, and (under the alias William Forest) wrote the original story.
-Most Hollywood "B" features were produced in five to ten days, but Crouch filmed this 70-minute feature -- incredibly -- in only a day and a half.
+Most Hollywood "B" features were produced in five to ten days, but Crouch filmed this 70-minute feature—incredibly—in only a day and a half.

 In 1947 Crouch filmed two half-hour musical westerns.
 Although intended for theaters, Crouch may well have assembled them as half-hour episodes for the new field of commercial television.
 The two featurettes were Hidden Valley Days and Echo Ranch, both filmed in April 1947 in San Antonio, Texas.
-Both featured Crouch's Soundies singer Red River Dave, and both were filmed with Crouch's usual thrifty methods "for release by a major company," according to Boxoffice Magazine.
+Both featured Crouch's Soundies singer "Red River Dave" McEnery, and both were filmed with Crouch's usual thrifty methods "for release by a major company," according to Boxoffice Magazine.
 Universal Pictures acquired both films and released them to theaters in early 1948.
-Universal decided to continue the series of novelty featurettes, but without Crouch or Red River Dave; the studio substituted singer Tex Williams and used its own personnel and facilities in Hollywood.
+Universal decided to continue the series of novelty featurettes, but without Crouch or McEnery; the studio substituted singer Tex Williams and used its own personnel and facilities in Hollywood.

 Television

 William Forest Crouch was already prepared for the quick-production demands of the television, and between 1949 and 1952 he made some 200 TV films, ranging from commercials to half-hour programs.
-In 1952 he became an executive producer for Harold Wondsel’s Sound Masters, Inc., making films for both television and industry.
+In 1952 he became an executive producer for Harold Wondsel's Sound Masters, Inc., making films for both television and industry.